kangrongji/resizable-prop-truncation/README.md

 In other words, the existence of the usual weak propositional truncation, together with the validity of the proposition resizing axiom, is equivalent to the existence of weak resizable propositional truncation.

-The proof is not complicated and can be seen as a direct corollary of the fact that "type $A$ is a propositional truncation of type $B$" is preserved by equivalence.
+The proof is not complicated and can be seen as a direct corollary of the fact that "the type $A$ is a weak propositional truncation of the type $B$" is preserved by equivalences.
 For convenience,
-we use some lemmas from the `Cubical Agda` library.
+we use some lemmas from the `Cubical Agda` library in the proof.
-It should be noted that this result relies solely on vanilla HoTT, and even the univalence axiom is not required.
+However, it should be emphasized that this result relies solely on vanilla HoTT, and even the univalence axiom is not required.

 What would happen if we use the *strict* one?
 Would it be able to provide a constructive version of propositional resizing?